-Our latest award winners 2022
+Our latest lectureship winners 2024

 Lectureship winner

-Discover Sahika’s research:
+Discover Raphaële’s research:

 Lectureship runners-up

-Each year we have a large number of excellent researchers nominated for the lectureship award across the Journal of Materials Chemistry A, B and C. To recognise the diversity of the three journals, the overall community, and the candidates nominated each year, we have decided to additionally recognise two runners-up for this Lectureship:
+Each year we have a large number of excellent researchers nominated for the lectureship across the Journal of Materials Chemistry A, B and C. To recognise the diversity of the three journals, the overall community, and the candidates nominated each year, we have decided to additionally recognise two runners-up for this Lectureship:

 → Discover the research of the runners-up in this themed collection